 ^{}This work is supported by the Research Council of Norway through grant 166429/V30.
-A preliminary version of this work appeared in ISAAC 2006.

-[†]Department of Informatics, University of Bergen, N-5020 Bergen, Norway.
+$^{^\}dagger Department$ of Informatics, University of Bergen, N-5020 Bergen, Norway.
 Emails: {pinar, federico, charis}@ii.uib.no

-The study of minimal completions of arbitrary graphs into a given graph class started with a polynomial-time algorithm for minimal chordal completions in 1976 [12], before it was known that minimum chordal completions are NP-hard to compute [15].
+The study of minimal completions of arbitrary graphs into a given graph class started with a polynomial-time algorithm for minimal chordal completions in 1976 [12], before it was known that minimum chordal completions are NP-hard to compute [14].
 Since then the NP-hardness of minimum completions has been established for several graph classes (summarized in [9]).
-Recently, several new results, some of which have been presented at recent years' SODA and ESA conferences, have been published on completion problems, leading to faster algorithms for minimal chordal completions [5, 7, 8], and polynomial-time algorithms for minimal completions into split, interval, and proper-interval graphs [4, 14, 10].
+Recently, several new results, some of which have been presented at recent years' SODA and ESA conferences, have been published on completion problems, leading to faster algorithms for minimal chordal completions [5, 7, 8], and polynomial-time algorithms for minimal completions into split, interval, and proper-interval graphs [3, 4, 10].
 The complexity of computing minimal comparability completions has been open until now.

 There are simple examples to show that a minimal comparability completion cannot be obtained by starting from an arbitrary comparability completion, and removing unnecessary edges one by one (as opposed to minimal completions into chordal and split graphs).
 To overcome this difficulty, we use a vertex incremental approach in our algorithm.
-A vertex incremental algorithm has also proved useful for minimal completions into chordal graphs [1], and therefore we find it worthwhile to give a more general result here, describing classes of graphs into which minimal completions of arbitrary graphs can be computed with such a vertex incremental approach.
+A vertex incremental algorithm has also proved useful for minimal completions into interval graphs [4], and therefore we find it worthwhile to give a more general result here, describing classes of graphs into which minimal completions of arbitrary graphs can be computed with such a vertex incremental approach.
 Notice, however, that the algorithm for each step is completely different for, and dependent on, each graph class, and polynomial time computability is not guaranteed by the vertex incremental approach.